5aitama/LoveGPU/README.md

 ### How do that 5aitama..
 How ???

-Simple my friend you just need to ask the GPU : Hey girl show me ~~your boobs~~ 1.000.000 cubes and apply some things on each of them 😈.
+Simple my friend you just need to ask the GPU : Hey baby show me ~~your boobs~~ 1.000.000 cubes and apply some things on each of them 😈.

 ## Explanation